 If you determine that your current therapist doesn’t fit your needs, or are just starting your search, here’s how to get started.

-For example, if you have anxiety, and are frustrated by gender-related issues at home or the workplace, look for a therapist who is able to understand and offer expertise in those areas.
+For anyone seeking therapy, it's important to find a provider who has expertise in the areas you're struggling with now.
+For example, if you are frustrated by gender-related issues at home or the workplace, look for a therapist who is able to understand and offer expertise in those areas.

 If you’re just starting out with your therapist, don’t be afraid to ask about what different backgrounds they’ve worked with – and if they’ve worked with other clients who are like you!

-For example, if you're looking for therapy in Spanish and the therapist indicates they speak Spanish on their profile, ask them about their comfort with Spanish and learn more about their experiences providing therapy in Spanish.
+For example, if you're looking for therapy in Spanish and the therapist indicates they speak Spanish, ask them about their comfort and experience providing sessions in the language.

-If you are looking for a culturally competent therapist, I'd recommend asking them:
+If you are looking for a culturally competent therapist, here are targeted questions to consider asking:

 - I saw that you mentioned you provide culturally competent care on your website.
 Can you tell me more about what that means to you?